Structure Your Workspace

 Show/Hide Only The Areas You’re Working On

 Vistaly has an advanced system for showing and hiding content.
-It’s pretty simple: if you’re working on improving one outcome (or OKR), hide everything above it so you’re only looking at the opportunities and solutions for that outcome.
-Vistaly will remember where you left off when you leave and come back.
+It’s pretty simple: if you’re working on improving one outcome (or key result), hide everything above it so you’re only looking at the opportunities and solutions for that outcome.

 Use filters